 Trouble in School

-Many of the youth involved with a CMO experience multiple challenges with school or daycare programs and may have an individualized plan, or IEP, in place from the school district to address their educational needs with their school work.
+Many of the youth involved with a CMO experience multiple challenges with school or daycare programs.
+They may even have an individualized plan, or IEP, in place from the school district to address their educational needs with their school work.

 How Can We Help?